seb3773/bing-wallpapers-for-linux_tde/README.md

 ## Settings
 You can set the check interval in daemon/cronjob mode (-i); don't forget the image is renewed only once a day, so depending of your usage it's maybe not usefull to set a too short interval.
+You can set the image size to be downloaded (-s) between 4 available resolutions provided by the bing images api (800x600, 1366x768, 1920x1080, 1920x1200)
 You can specify too the folder where images will be downloaded (-f); if it doesn't exist yet, it will be created if possible.